Wife's Withdrawal of Almost $400,000 from Marital Business Discovered

 Husband Appealed Alimony Award Based on Wife's Egregious Conduct

 At the center of the appeal in Clark v.
-Clark, Superior Court Appellate Division, Docket No. A-1147-11T1, is plaintiff's argument that defendant's egregious conduct should relieve him of any obligation to pay her alimony.
-At the very minimum, he believed the court should have offset his alimony payments by the amount that defendant owed him, totaling $172,845 (half of the amount she wrongfully withdrew from the business).
+Clark, Superior Court Appellate Division, Docket No. A-1147-11T1 is the plaintiff's argument that the defendant's egregious conduct should relieve him of any obligation to pay alimony.

 Alimony May be Denied Based on Spouse's Marital Misconduct